Traumatic Brain Injury Program

 Regional Resource Development Center (RRDC)

 The Traumatic Brain Injury (TBI) Waiver program is administered through a network of RRDCs, each covering specific counties throughout the State.
-The RRDC at ARISE covers the counties listed below.
-Staff at the RRDC accept referrals, complete intakes, determine eligibility and approve community-based service plans.
+The RRDC at ARISE covers Onondaga, Oneida, Herkimer, Jefferson, Lewis, St. Lawrence, Oswego, and Madison counties.
+The staff at the RRDC accept referrals, complete intakes, determine eligibility and approve community-based service plans.
 The RRDC provides oversight to a network of agencies who provide the wavier services to eligible participants.
 These waivers provide an opportunity for individuals who are Medicaid eligible to receive services in the community rather than in an institution.